DMA(LEGAL) - PROFESSIONAL DEVELOPMENT: REQUIRED STAFF DEVELOPMENT

 - Recognize students displaying early warning signs and a possible need for early mental health or substance abuse intervention, which warning signs may include declining academic performance, depression, anxiety, isolation, unexplained changes in sleep or eating habits, and destructive behavior toward self and others;

 - Intervene effectively with students described above by providing notice and referral to a parent or guardian so appropriate action, such as seeking mental health or substance abuse services, may be taken by a parent or guardian; and

 - Assist students in returning to school following treatment of a mental health concern or suicide attempt.

 A district shall provide training described in the components above for teachers, school counselors, principals, and all other appropriate personnel.
 A district is required to provide the training at an elementary school campus only to the extent that sufficient funding and programs are available.
 A school district may implement a program on TEA's list of recommended best practice-based programs [see FFEB] to satisfy this training requirement.

-If a district provides the training, a district employee must participate in the training at least one time; and the district shall maintain records that include the name of each district employee who participated in the training.
+If a district provides the training, a district shall require completion in accordance with the district's professional development policy and maintain records that include district employees who participated in the training.

 Education Code 38.351(e), (g), (h); 19 TAC 153.1013

 A district that receives resources from the commissioner of education's staff development account must pay to the commissioner for deposit in the account an amount equal to one-half of the cost of the resources provided to the district.
 Education Code 21.453(c)